muthusundar48/Blinkit-sales-analysis-Python/README.md

 - **🧀 Sales by Product Type**
   Compared sales volume and revenue across different product types such as Dairy, Snacks, Beverages, etc.

+- **🏪 Sales by Outlet Size**
+  Observed how sales vary by outlet size (Small, Medium, High), helping in inventory and store-level planning.

+- **📅 Outlet Establishment Year**
+  Explored sales trends by the year in which outlets were established to understand performance by age of the store.

+---

 ## 🛠️ Tools & Technologies Used

 - **Python** 🐍
-  For data processing and visualization.
+  For data processing and analysis.

 - **Jupyter Notebook** 📓
-  For interactive analysis and documentation.
+  For interactive development and storytelling.

 - **Libraries Used:**
   - `pandas` for data manipulation
-  - `matplotlib` & `seaborn` for visualization
+  - `matplotlib` and `seaborn` for data visualization
   - `numpy` for numerical operations

-## 📁 Project Structure
+---

+## 📈 Outcomes

+This analysis helps stakeholders understand:
+- High-performing products and categories
+- Regional performance and location-based trends
+- Customer preference by fat content and product types
+- Impact of outlet size on sales
+- Performance variation by outlet age

+---